TheGuardianWolf/Annotation-Tool/utils/linter-uoa-annotation/README.md

 ## TODO

-* Write custom resolver for easy to fix errors and prompt user to fix
+* Find a way to fix the 'constant' error type
+* Rescan the file and add new errors after resolving
 * Custom error messages are required for clarity
 * Run pre-validation on the linted files or write custom keywords for ajv to extend the schema validation to solve issues.